-Hello!
-My name is Tenzin Kunsang.
-I am from South India (Ooty).
+Tenzin Kunsang is from South India (Ooty).
 I went from Lower TCV to SOS Bylakuppe to Selakui school.
-I became a GLI scholar in 2015 and started my undergraduate at Carleton College, a liberal arts college in rural Minnesota.
-I recently graduated with a bachelor’s degree in Mathematics and started working remotely for a tech company in Virginia.
-When I am not working, I enjoy doing yoga, meditating, watching films, playing chess or doing online courses on Data Science and AI.
+She became a GLI scholar in 2015 and started my undergraduate at Carleton College, a liberal arts college in rural Minnesota.
+Tenzin recently graduated with a bachelor’s degree in Mathematics and started working remotely for a tech company in Virginia.
+When I am not working, she enjoys doing yoga, meditating, watching films, playing chess or doing online courses on Data Science and AI.

-My name is Dhondup Wangmo I am from Tibet, educated till UG in India.
-I came to the states in 2019 through Tibetan Scholarship Program (TSP, which is equivalent to the Fulbright scholarship) and currently in the last semester of my two years master's program in Science education at UMass, Amherst.
-I started to teach Tibetan for Yindayin kids from last year's April.
-I teach Tibetan for class D on Saturday.
-I am interested in translation, songs, and photography.
+Gen Dhondup Wangmo is from Tibet and mainly educated in India.
+However, she she completed her second Masters in Science in 2019 through Tibetan Scholarship Program (TSP, which is equivalent to the Fulbright scholarship) and currently in the last semester of my two years master's program in Science education at UMass, Amherst.
+She started to teach Tibetan for YindaYin students in 2019 and continues to teach remotely from India.

 Daesel is teaching English to Class C and Class D with the assistance of Gen Kunsang Tsering la.
 Daesel completed her BA (Hons) at Ryerson University— graduating this past summer with a major in Politics and Governance and a minor in Biology.
 She started her YindaYin journey assisting Gen Chime la with creating supplemental material to support the virtual summer English class.
 In addition to being a part of the YindaYin team Daesel is active within her community, she is currently serving as a Youth Policy Advocate with Ontario Council for International Cooperation’s (OCIC) Youth-Policy Hub (YPH).
 During the fall of 2020 she worked as a Urban Researcher with Pivot 2020, a federally funded program led by Simon Fraser University.
 She has also been chosen to participate as a delegate-at-large in the 2021 Virtual Daughters of the Vote program.
 In her free time she enjoys the City of Toronto’s numerous parks and trails, and exploring the Ontario wilderness (especially during the winter).